-Just as most perversions emerge from half remembered pasts (either our own, or imagined pasts).
-Just as most fetishes colonise the recently obsolete (canes, stockings, dungeons and so on).
+Just as most perversions emerge from half-remembered pasts (either our own or imagined pasts).
+Just as most fetishes colonize the recently obsolete (canes, stockings, dungeons and so on).
 So it was for the idea of work.
 The freedom that technology and economic structures gave us, it turned out, also alienated us from the act of work.
 And we found ourselves trying to fill that void with things that could give us a sense of realness.
-The great authenticity drive, the great leap backwards.
+The great authenticity drive, the great leap backward.

 It began innocently enough: Artisan loaves and heritage tomatoes on the menu, the uninvention of the derailleur gear on bicycles, city traders retiring at 30 to become beetroot farmers, gigantic summer festivals with primitive facilities from which you would return dazed and caked in mud back into that place we thought of as modernity, referenda whose subconscious dream was to turn back time to an imaginary past.

 Obsolescence didn’t consign things to history.
 Instead, released from utility and purpose those very same actions gained symbolic and ritualistic importance.

 Had we seen this before?
 Wasn’t this just the same dream as William Blake’s Albion?
 Or William Morris post-revolutionary Neo-Medieval London?
 Or Banham’s techno-rural Environment Bubble?